lambda7xx/lambda7xx/README.md

-- 👋 Hi, I’m lambda shi
+- 👋 Hi, I’m Lambda Shi.
-- 👀 I’m interested in computer system like distributed system or AI system
+- 👀 I’m interested in computer system like distributed system or AI system.
-- 🌱 I’m currently learning AI-sys
+- 🌱 I’m currently learning AI-sys.
-- 💞️ I’m looking for research on computer system  and plan to pursue my PhD in USA in the future
+- 💞️ I’m looking for research opportunity on computer system and plan to pursue my PhD in USA in the future.
-- 📫 my email is lambda7xx@gmail.com
+- 📫 My email is lambda7xx@gmail.com.

 <!---
 lambda7xx/lambda7xx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.